"You have to discover your own rhythm, and when you do, it's the

 "Hi Gary.
 I check out your site regularly and enjoy all of your interesting articles."
 Lee Couillard, TennisPodPro.com

-This Blog was started in 2009, and is no-charge with free information.
+This Blog was started in 2009, and presents free information, no-charge.
 It is meant to comment on and promote tennis to the public community.
 No infringement of copyright is intended.
 A "fair use" exception to copyright is claimed.
 "Fair use" exception is a permissible limited use of images, photos, videos and articles with proper citation.
 Educational and informational purpose without charge, such as here, greatly argues in favor of "fair use".
 See: Fair Use Doctrine.
 As of 2016, a limited number of Google Ads helps to defray a small part of the cost of my time to maintain this blog site.
 Please contact us with any comments, and they will be reviewed carefully.
 Thank you.